 - Avoid pesticides, heavy metals and other toxins

-Pregnancy with low sperm count may require treatment
+Getting pregnant with low sperm count may require fertility treatment

 Successful conception is dependent on a variety of factors.
 In short, a healthy sperm must travel to a mature egg and fertilize it.
 If a male has low sperm count, there are far fewer sperms able to attempt that journey, so the odds of pregnancy decrease significantly.